silicondosa/telecon/README.md

 ### Windows (Visual Studio 2019 or above)
 - Install wxWidgets according to the instructions above.
 - Create a new empty project.
 - Go to `View|Property Manager|Add Existing Property Sheet` and add `wxWidgets.prop` (from the downloaded development files in wxWidget's root directory) to it.
+Then edit the .vcxproj file to make the import path relative to the wxwin environment variable, if desired.
 - Change the `Project|Properties|Linker|System|Subsystem|` property to `Windows`.
 - Set `Project|Properties|Configuration Properties|Advanced|Character Set` to `Use Unicode Character Set`.
 - Set `Project|Properties|Configuration Properties|General|C++ Language Standard` to `ISO C++ 17 Standard`, if desired.
 - To `Project|Properties|C/C++|General|Additional Include Directories|`, append `$(SolutionDir)..\include`, which is where you should place any needed header files.
 You can use a subdirectory of include instead, if desired.

 If using wxMathPlot:
 - To `Project|Properties|C/C++|General|Additional Include Directories|`, append `$(SolutionDir)..\lib\wxMathPlot\include`.
 - In the Solution Explorer, add `telecon\lib\wxMathPlot\include\mathplot.h` to Header Files
-- In the Solution Explorer, add `telecon\lib\wxMathPlot\src\mathplot.cpp` to Source Files If using wxChartDir:
+- In the Solution Explorer, add `telecon\lib\wxMathPlot\src\mathplot.cpp` to Source Files

+If using wxChartDir:
 - To `Project|Properties|C/C++|General|Additional Include Directories|`, append `$(SolutionDir)..\lib\wxchartdir\include` and `$(SolutionDir)..\lib\wxchartdir\wxdemo\common`
 - To `Project|Properties|Linker|General|Additional Linker Directories|`, append `$(SolutionDir)..\lib\wxchartdir\lib\win64`